 COVID-19 Testing in PEI

-- If you develop COVID-19 symptoms, including new or worsening cough, fever/chills, sore throat, runny nose, sneezing, congestion, shortness of breath, headache, muscle aches, unusual fatigue, or loss of sense of smell or taste, go to a drop-in clinic (listed above) and isolate until you receive results.
+You should test for COVID-19 if you develop COVID-19 symptoms, including new or worsening cough, fever/chills, sore throat, runny nose, sneezing, congestion, shortness of breath, headache, muscle aches, unusual fatigue, or loss of sense of smell or taste.

 - experiencing discomfort or tightness in the chest;

 - experiencing prolonged and persistent headache or dizziness;

 - a child has prolonged diarrhea or vomiting; or

 - a baby under six months of age has a fever of 38°C (100.4°F) or higher.

 If you aren’t certain what you should do: